 Becky Hiller, LMFT, SUD

 Becky Hiller (she/her/hers) is a Licensed Marriage and Family Therapist with a Substance Abuse Specialty, and specialized training in Trauma Informed Care.
 She has worked in Madison as a social worker since 2008, and has provided psychotherapy for the past four years in a community agency setting.
 She has a strong understanding of the challenges faced by marginalized communities, and resources available in Dane County.
 She has experience providing individual, group, and couples counseling.
 Her approach as your therapist will be straightforward, compassionate, and collaborative.
 She uses a mind-body approach to help individuals access their natural ability to heal from psychological and physical symptoms.
-Specifically, she provides treatment that utilizes techniques from expressive arts therapy, guided imagery, mindful breath and movement, dialectical behavior therapy (DBT), emotionally focused therapy, cognitive behavioral therapy (CBT), and she will soon be a certified provider of trauma release exercise (TRE).
+Specifically, she provides treatment that utilizes techniques from Expressive Arts Therapy, guided imagery, mindful breath and movement, Dialectical Behavior Therapy (DBT), Emotionally Focused Therapy, cognitive behavioral therapy (CBT), and is trained in Eye Movement Desensitization Reprocessing (EMDR) and she will soon be a certified provider of trauma release exercise (TRE).
 She specializes in helping clients: heal attachment wounds, shift stuck emotional/relational patterns, regain control from substance use, increase confidence in managing overwhelming emotions, and heal from traumatic experiences.
 Becky is a passionate and consistent provider, showing up for clients in each session, and working collaboratively with individuals to navigate their personal path towards healing.

 Annette Haas, MSW, LCSW

 Annette is a Licensed Clinical Social Worker providing mental health treatment to adults and adolescents.
 She earned her Master’s Degree in Social Work at University of Wisconsin-Madison.
 Annette works from the perspective that each person has a unique set of gifts to offer the world and is inherently worthy of love and belonging.
-Annette adapts her treatment approach for each individual by using techniques from cognitive behavioral therapy, narrative therapy, mindfulness, solution-focused treatment, behavioral activation, and strengths-based motivational interviewing.
+Annette adapts her treatment approach for each individual by using techniques from Cognitive Behavioral Therapy, Narrative Therapy, Mindfulness, Solution-Focused treatment, Behavioral Activation, and Strengths-Based Motivational Interviewing and is trained in Eye Movement Desensitization Reprocessing (EMDR).
 Annette is skilled in treating grief related concerns, depression, anxiety disorders, significant life changes, and trauma.
 She provides a calm nonjudgemental space to develop a collaborative relationship to support her clients in reaching their goals.
 Annette provides psychotherapy and individual skills development services to individuals.

 Amanda Henschel, LCSW, SUD